qwiklabs-org/horizon-sdv/README.md

 # ACN Horizon SDV

+# Project directories and files

+Tje project is implemented in the following directories:

++ .github/workflows
++ terraform
++ workloads

 ## Feature branch name

 The format of a feature branch name should have the following format: